Updated March 2022

 • sinus congestion (runny or stuffy nose)

-2. If your child(ren) shows signs of illness at the school, you will be contacted to retrieve them immediately and they will be required to be at home and monitored for 7-10 days, until symptoms have resolved.
+2. If a staff member, or your child(ren) shows signs of illness at the school, staff will immediately go home, and parents will be contacted to retrieve their child immediately and they will be required to be at home until symptoms have resolved.